Congratulations to more than a dozen CU Engineering students for earning a major National Science Foundation fellowship.

 Research: There has been great progress in modeling biological and engineering systems using mathematics.
-We can describe the process of combustion in a jet engine, the spread of a flu epidemic, and the development of a tumor using well-developed equations.
+We can describe the process of combustion in a jet engine, the spread of a flu epidemic, and the development of a tumor using refined equations.
 These models enable us to conduct computational experiments, predict future events, and gain discipline-specific insights.
 Oftentimes such models are dependent on many parameters -- if we are modeling the growth of a tumor, for example, are the parameters that most affect its size on the first day of development different from those on the 20th day?
-Answering such questions could lead to new drug development, new treatment programs, and more advanced models.
+Answering such questions could lead to new drug creation and treatment programs.
 In my research I develop mathematical methods for answering such questions and giving insight into the time-dependent sensitivity of models to their parameters.

-This summer I begin research with Dr. Marco Pavone in the Aerospace Engineering department at Stanford.
-We will be developing mathematical models that measure the societal impact of self-driving cars.
-This research has potential to rigorously prepare society for the advances of artificial intelligence (AI), to enable informed policy decisions that incorporate the impact of AI on our jobs, economy, neighborhoods, and public transportation, and to responsibly understand the impacts of our technology advances.
+This summer I begin work with Dr. Marco Pavone in the Aerospace Engineering department at Stanford.
+We will be developing mathematical models to measure the societal impact of self-driving cars.
+This research has potential to rigorously prepare society for advances in artificial intelligence (AI), to enable informed policy decisions that incorporate the impacts of AI on our jobs, economy, neighborhoods, and public transportation, and to responsibly understand the impacts of our technology advances.

 Research: I have worked on creating novel large eddy simulation models and discretization techniques for turbulent fluid flows.
 These flows appear in a wide range of applications, but are very difficult to simulate.
 The techniques I have been developing have the potential to improve both the accuracy and realm of applicability of large eddy simulation.
 In the future I plan on further refining these methods to quantify the uncertainty present in the predictions of fluid behavior, which will hopefully lead to better engineering design of fluid systems.

 Advisor: Allie Anderson